erutkarshh/cowin-slotavailability/README.md

     - If one wants to monitor any specific pincode then type the pincode and hit enter
     - If one wants to monitor multiple picodes in district then user can type pincodes seperated by comma.
 E.g. 411005,411045
     - If one wants to monitor all pincodes in district then simply hit enter without typing anything.
+6. Choice of Dose (1st or 2nd)
+    - Enter 1 for 1st dose
+    - Enter 2 for 2nd dose
+    - Any other entry will be considered default i.e. 1st dose